 By implementing a standardised and simplified approach to the look, feel and behaviour of these tools, introducing a new streamlined support channel, and providing RS Components with access to usage data and insight we are helping to make this service a much more cohesive and compelling offering for the DesignSpark community – encouraging increased uptake, engagement and loyalty at all levels.

-Work was also done to improve the knowledge-sharing processes at the heart of the DesignSpark platform, to help support a vibrant and engaged community at the same time as driving down total cost of ownership.
-It’s now much easier for community members to find the information they need quickly, thanks to a comprehensive review and audit of content prior to its migration to the new platform, while UX improvements to the solution’s information architecture, navigation and search capability have further increased findability.
+Bespoke development work was also done to improve the knowledge-sharing processes at the heart of the DesignSpark platform, to help support a vibrant and engaged community at the same time as driving down total cost of ownership.
+It’s also now much easier for community members to find the information they need quickly, thanks to a comprehensive review and audit of content prior to its migration to the new platform, while UX improvements to the solution’s information architecture, navigation and search capability have further increased findability.

 "The Solutions Team were totally blown away with what we have achieved so far - it more than meets our expectations and takes us to a new level."